costat/HybGe-Flow3D-1.0.0/README.md

 HybGe-Flow3D is a multiscale solver for laminar fluid flow in complex, uncertain 3D and 2D geometries.

-This software was developed under the partial support of the National Science Foundation on the project NSF-DMS 1115827 "Hybrid modeling in porous media."
+This software was developed under the partial support of the National Science Foundation on the projects NSF DMS-1115827 "Hybrid modeling in porous media" (PI: M. Peszynska) and NFS DMS-1522734 "Phase transitions in porous media across multiple scales" (PI: M. Peszynska).

 ### Use ###